pwa-builder/pwabuilder-ios/submit-to-app-store.md

 >
 > This string must be the same string you used in PWABuilder when packaging your iOS app.
 By default, PWABuilder uses the reverse-domain of your PWA as your Bundle ID.
 >
-> If you're unsure what value you should use as your Bundle ID, go back to PWABuilder, package for iOS, and take note of the Bundle ID in the iOS options dialog.
-This value is also available inside your `project.pbxproj` file, next to the `PRODUCT_BUNDLE_IDENTIFIER` string.
+> If you're unsure what value you should use as your Bundle ID, go back to PWABuilder, package for iOS, and take note of the Bundle ID in PWABuilder's iOS options dialog.

-Choose `Certificates, Identifiers & Profiles` to create your Bundle ID.
+Go to your [Apple Developer account page](https://developer.apple.com/account/) and choose `Certificates, Identifiers & Profiles` to create your Bundle ID.

 ![image](https://user-images.githubusercontent.com/312936/138008456-bc72e5c5-1314-4844-8065-8a9c2f1a231b.png)